Ultra-distance cyclist Mike Hall died almost instantly, inquest told - Cycling Weekly

 The 35-year-old was in second place in the unassisted event, when he was hit by a car at 6.20am on March 30.

-A passing car hit Mr Hall at near 100kph (62mph) and was travelling at the speed limit.
+A passing car hit Hall at near 100kph (62mph) and was travelling at the speed limit.

 >>>British endurance cyclist Mike Hall killed in collision with vehicle in Australian race